aayush4249/aayush4249/README.md

 <p>

-- 👨‍🎓 I recently finished school in December 2020.
-I'm currently working on getting AWS certified and am always excited for new opportunities; check out my <a href=https://github.com/aayush4249/aayush4249/blob/main/Aayush%20Sheth%20Resume%20Updated.pdf> resume</a>
+- 👨‍🎓 I went to school at Wilfrid Laurier University and graduated in December 2020 with a BSc. in Computer Science with a minor in management.
+I'm currently working on getting AWS certified and am always excited for new opportunities

 - 💬 Ask me about my experience, my projects, ice hockey, algorithmic trading or anything else!